mattrossman/hubs-custom-scripts/README.md

 Our [Hubs Entity Generator](https://www.aelatgt.org/hubs-entity-generator/) can create a `.glb` file that contains arbitrary component data attached to an empty object.
-This file can then be loaded into Spoke or directly into Hubs and positioned just like a 3D model.
+This file can then be loaded into Spoke and positioned just like a 3D model.

 [![Hubs Entity Generator application](https://i.imgur.com/ni5xPRW.png)](https://www.aelatgt.org/hubs-entity-generator/)